PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/README.md

 ![image](https://github.com/PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/assets/40719899/32dc8d98-64d0-4f3e-ad48-b0bdc4fc95b4)

 ## Other Language Support
 French Language is supported.
-Once you have installed the extension with the Makefile, then copy the folder `locale` from this repo and paste in the root directory of the extension.
+Once you have installed the extension, then copy the folder `locale` from this repo and paste in the root directory of the extension.

 ```
-$HOME/.local/share/gnome-shell/extensions/bring-out-submenu-of-power-off-logout@pratap.fastmail.fm
+$HOME/.local/share/gnome-shell/extensions/BringOutSubmenuOfPowerOffLogoutButton@pratap.fastmail.fm
 ```

 ![image](https://github.com/PRATAP-KUMAR/bring-out-submenu-of-power-off-logout/assets/40719899/d5be0cc6-f22b-4dbc-9308-9efc14762237)